Anri-Lombard/Deep-Learning-with-FastAI-and-Pytorch/ReadMe.md

 * Learned about the out-of-bag-error.
 It is basically measuring the prediction error on the training set using error trees that were not included in the training.
 This removes the need of a validation set as it helps us to spot overfitting
 	- Basically it uses bagging on unused data.
 	- Bagging could apparently be done on models other than Random Forests as well.
+	- Could remove low-importance variables
+* It is extremely hard to mess up a Random Forest, making it very reliable
+* Learned about gradient boosting: make small trees, calculate the residual, then make another tree that predicts that residual, and so on.
+Then we take the sum of all the trees to get the prediction (almost like bagging, but different in obvious ways)
+	- Generally more accurate than Random Forest
+	- Easy to overfit

+* In progress... minute 54 of video